Artem Zaitsev

 Create an organizational culture of intelligent experimentation, not of system rewrites.

-The Investment and Funding Dimension
+The Startup CTO in Investment and Funding Conversations

 This is even though you may not be the main speaker when making funding pitches, but you will definitely take part in investor conferences.
 When CTO is strong, it can have a great influence in the belief of product in the future.
 Be ready to discuss: